-The District and each school have Crisis Management Plans which outline response procedures in the event of an emergency.
-Included in the plans are roles and responsibilities of the District and school teams when responding to multiple kinds of emergencies.
-Plans are updated annually and, at minimum, no less than four emergency drills are to be held each school year.
+The District Office, and each school, has Emergency Management Plans which outline response procedures in the event of a critical incident.
+Included in the plans are detailed roles and responsibilities of the District and school teams when responding to a variety of emergencies.
+Plans are reviewed and updated annually, at a minimum.
+Campus plans are validated by emergency drills.
+No fewer than four emergency drills are to be held each school year.
 Two of these drills must be armed intruder/lockdown drills which are to be held within the first three weeks of each new semester.
-Additionally, state law requires two weather-related drills during a school year.
-Horry County Schools participates in state and regional drills pertaining to earthquakes and tornadoes to meet this objective.
-All campuses participate in monthly fire drills as required by law.
-All drills are documented in each school's monthly safety report.
-Traditional drill schedules are now subject to modification during an emergency to ensure that public safety and/or health guidelines are followed.
+Additionally, state law requires two weather-related drills during a school year at each campus.
+Horry County Schools participates in state and regional drills regarding earthquakes and tornadoes to meet this objective.
+All campuses participate in monthly fire drills during the academic year as required by law.
+All drills are documented in each school's Monthly Safety Inspection Report.
+Traditional drill activities may be subject to modification during extraordinary circumstances, for example, public health emergencies.

-Additional guidance pertaining to crisis management protocols are contained within the Administrator's Handbook.
+Additional guidance related to crisis management and other protocols related to safety are discussed within the Administrator's Handbook.

-During the 2019-20 school year, all employees were asked to complete additional training modules within the SafeSchools curriculum to accommodate active shooter training recommendations provided by the SCDE.
+During the 2022-23 school year, all employees were asked to complete additional training modules within the SafeSchools curriculum to accommodate active shooter training recommendations provided by the SCDE.